claudecodeguide.dev

 • Review outputs.
 Automated Claude output should be reviewed before merging or deploying.

-• Cost awareness.
-Automated pipelines can run up costs fast.
-Use Haiku for high-frequency checks, set spend alerts.
+• Watch your costs.
+Automated pipelines can spend fast.
+Use Haiku for high-frequency checks, set spend alerts in the Anthropic console.